scc-digitalhub/docs/sdk/docs/reference/objects/artifact/crud.md

 - `log_<kind>()` creates an entity and uploads the source to an artifact store.
 - `register_<kind>()` creates an entity for an existing source; `name` is optional and can be inferred from the source.

 For specification parameters, see the documentation for the relevant [artifact kind](kind/artifact.md).
-Use the generic methods only for a kind supported by DigitalHub Core but not by the SDK.

 ??? example "new_artifact"